espimarisa/bun-template/README.md

 # bun-template

-This is my Bun + TypeScript template that all my Bun projects pull from.
+This is my Bun template that all my Bun projects pull from.

 ## Requirements

 [bun][bun], obviously

-# License
+## License

 [zlib/libpng][license]